Outdoors – things to see and do:

 UPSIDE-DOWN GARDEN DISPLAY – in a different way of using hanging baskets, plants are grown downward through a hole in the bottom, and items like tomatoes, cucumbers, and peppers can be grown weed-free and out of contact with the soil.

 BUCKTHORN CROQUET COURT – the mallets, balls, and wickets are made of the buckthorn that we have been removing from Sunfish Lake Park every second Saturday.
 Not like English croquet which is a well-mannered game played on smooth grass, this game is more challenging due to the rough surface and unpredictability of the path of the ball.

 BIRDHOUSE TRAIL – a dozen birdhouses were constructed by the Girl Scouts and Cub Scouts and installed around the nature center – came and see what is nesting in them.

-BIG BIRDHOUSE – Come and have your picture taken with the “bird of the season” – Jaime the Cardinal, Downy the Woodpecker, Happy the Bluebird, the goldfinch, and maybe later, the Blue Jay.
+BIG BIRDHOUSE – Come and have your picture taken with the “bird of the season” – Jaime the Cardinal, Downy the Woodpecker, Happy the Bluebird, the Goldfinch, and later, the Baltimore Oriole.

 Trail Videos – see this website’s home page or search “Sally Manzara Interpretive Nature Center” on You Tube